Frazier Horse Campground

 Directions

-Located 2 miles southeast of historic Roosevelt Dam.
 From Mesa: Take State Route 87 (Beeline Highway) north for about 60 miles to its junction with SR 188.
 Turn right onto SR 188 for 35 miles to the site.
-From Globe: Take SR 188 north for 28 miles to the site.
-All routes are paved.
+The entire route is paved.
+From the Globe area: Take SR 188 north for 28 miles to the site.

 Amenities